nikavolk/rating-component/README.md

 - passing props through Router's Link
 - using useLocation hook for rendering passed props in Link
 - basics of GIT (commit, push, setting up SSL key) and Github
+- using build to deploy the project to a web server

 # Considerations